-The London Design & Engineering University Technical College (LDE UTC) is now operating in its sixth year and has had a remarkable journey to establish itself over that period.
-Despite the many challenges, including being in temporary accommodation for two and half years, the LDE UTC continues to be a successful employer-led, over-subscribed, mixed-ability, multicultural and thriving College.
+The London Design & Engineering University Technical College (LDE UTC) is now operating into its seventh year.
+It has had a remarkable journey to establish itself over that period.
+Despite the many challenges, including being in temporary accommodation for two and half years, the LDE UTC continues to be a successful employer-led, over-subscribed, mixed-ability, multi-cultural and thriving College.
+The 2021/22 year was a significant milestone in the establishment of the LDE UTC, particularly pleasing was the long-awaited second Ofsted visit for the UTC's Key Stage 3, 4 and 5 provision, with the college receiving an improved grade of "Good".